 Therefore, barefoot running would allow an habitually shod runner to recapture as much reflexivity as possible for safer running.

-The other benefit of barefoot running is the prevention of mechanical interference, particularly in the arch.
+Another essential benefit of barefoot running is mechanical interference prevention, particularly in the arch of the foot!

-- When barefoot, the foot becomes saturated with plantar sensory feedback which increases muscle tone in the muscles that controls the lowering and raising of the arch.
+- When barefoot, the foot is flooded copious amounts of plantar sensory and mechano-pressure stimulation which increases muscle tone in the muscles that controls the lowering and raising of the arch.
+The net effect?
+Stronger, higher, more functional arches that are better able to be more spring-loaded which is good for running economy!

-- Plantar sensory feedback is the most important mediator of increasing arch strength.
+- This proves that plantar sensory feedback is the most important mediator of increasing arch strength!

 The benefits of barefoot running are often evident after a week or so, but when performed intensively over months, barefoot running produces long-term gains that restore reflexive and motor function.